The Recovery Of Babylonian Astronomy by Gary D. Thompson

 Otto Neugebauer as science historian

 The National Academy of Sciences has called Otto Neugebauer "the most original and productive scholar of the history of the exact sciences, perhaps of the history of science, of our age."
 Neugebauer began as a mathematician, turned first to Egyptian and Babylonian mathematics, and then took up the history of mathematical astronomy.
+Characteristic of Neugebauer's writings were brevity and understatement.

 Biographical overview of Otto Neugebauer